-As indicated in the Stazione Zoologica-Open University Ph.D.
+As indicated in SZN Ph.D.
 Program Regulations, the Stazione Zoologica (SZN) assigns a budget to support Ph.D. students' participation to external training events (missions).
 These events are mainly courses, conferences, workshops or any other activity on topics related to their research project, organized outside the SZN premises.